Fair-Tech/Throne-and-Liberty-Discord-Bots/README.md

-# Throne-and-Liberty-Weather-Bot
+# FairTech's Throne-and-Liberty-Bots
-A Discord Bot for Displaying Weather Cycles on a Bot User in your Discord Server
+Discord Bot for Displaying Time, Weather, and Event cycles as Bot Users in your Discord Server.